Colin Miller (soccer, born 1964): International career

-Managerial career
+Coaching career

-He became Canada's assistant coach in the early 2000s and interim manager in 2003–04.
+In the early 2000s, he was named Canada's assistant coach.
+In 2003–2004, he served as temporary coach.
 Miller was a youth soccer coach with the Abbotsford Soccer Association in the Fraser Valley in British Columbia, specifically the Abbotsford Rangers USL Premier Development League side, until 2007.

-On 3 July 2007, it was announced that Colin Miller was hired as assistant first-team coach of Derby County, an English club playing the 2007-08 season in the Premier League.
+On 3 July 2007, it was announced that Colin Miller was hired as assistant first-team coach of Derby County, an English club playing the 2007–08 season in the Premier League.

-On 2 April 2008, Miller was introduced as the manager and Director of Soccer Operations for the Victoria Highlanders FC of the USL Premier Development League.
+On 2 April 2008, Miller was introduced as the coach and Director of Soccer Operations for the Victoria Highlanders FC of the USL Premier Development League.

-On 25 March 2010, with the resignation of German soccer coach Thomas Niendorf, Miller was named as the new manager of the Vancouver Whitecaps Residency.
-Miller served as Assistant Manager of Vancouver Whitecaps FC during the club's 2011 inaugural season in Major League Soccer.
-Vancouver released Miller from his coaching contract on 26 October 2011, due to the newly appointed manager Martin Rennie's desire to bring in his own staff.
+On 25 March 2010, with the resignation of German coach Thomas Niendorf, Miller was named as the new coach of the Vancouver Whitecaps Residency.
+Miller served as assistant coach of Vancouver Whitecaps FC during the club's 2011 inaugural season in Major League Soccer.
+Vancouver released Miller from his coaching contract on 26 October 2011, due to the newly appointed head coach Martin Rennie's desire to bring in his own staff.

-On 27 November 2012, FC Edmonton announced Colin Miller as its new manager.
+On 27 November 2012, FC Edmonton announced Colin Miller as its new head coach.

-In January 2013, Miller was confirmed interim manager of Canada for a second time following the departure of Stephen Hart.
-On 14 March 2013, it was announced that Tony Fonseca, technical director for the Canadian Soccer Association, as manager of the Canadian national team for the friendly matches in March 2013, although Miller returned as interim head coach for a match in Edmonton on 28 May.
-The CSA announced in mid-June that Miller would continue as interim manager for Canada during the 2013 CONCACAF Gold Cup.
+In January 2013, Miller was confirmed interim head coach of Canada for a second time following the departure of Stephen Hart.
+On 14 March 2013, it was announced that Tony Fonseca, technical director for the Canadian Soccer Association, as coach of the Canadian national team for the friendly matches in March 2013, although Miller returned as interim head coach for a match in Edmonton on 28 May.
+The CSA announced in mid-June that Miller would continue as interim head coach for Canada during the 2013 CONCACAF Gold Cup.

 On 4 December 2017, FC Edmonton parted ways with Miller after five seasons following the dissolution of the North American Soccer League.